 Playboy: You were at SEMA 2024 in Las Vegas—what were you up to there?

-When I did get to walk around, it was amazing seeing the Toyo Treadpass, the Fast and Furious THROTL R34 and a bunch of other things.
+Miss Lexiss: I was really busy working, but when I did get to walk around, it was amazing seeing the Toyo Treadpass, the Fast and Furious THROTL R34 and a bunch of other things.
 It’s fun to see all the enthusiasts there.
 You have the truck people, you have the restomod crews, you have the JDM stuff.
 It was everything under the sun, but in one place.
 It’s especially cool to meet different people from all over the industry and the world.

 Playboy: Lastly, can you tell me about your experience as a female thriving in a male-focused industry like automotive?